Higher Education and Student Affairs (HESA)

 Why Choose This Program?

-Our program has prepared leaders for higher education and student affairs for over six decades.
+Our program has prepared leaders for higher education and student affairs for more than six decades.
 This tradition is reflected in our numerous alumni, many of whom are senior leaders in the field.
 Our students, too, are recognized for their involvement and leadership in and out of the classroom.
 Above all, our comprehensive curriculum emphasizes rigorous research and professional development, which creates wonderful opportunities for learning, collaboration, and community-building.

 Who Are The Faculty In This Program?

-- Marc Johnston
+- Marc P. Johnston-Guerrero

 - Susan Robb Jones